Cinematic Star Citizen scene representing performance optimization and smooth gameplay

 • Close overlays for your first test (Discord overlay, GeForce/AMD overlay, capture tools).

 • Pagefile: set to Windows-managed (recommended by RSI).
-If you’re on 16 GB RAM, consider a safe custom size.
+If you’re on 16 GB RAM, consider a sensible custom size.
 (Official pagefile guide)

 • Retest in the same spot before/after (same city + same direction) to compare fairly.